-From your door step you have one of a our most beautiful lakes, a rugged mountain range, plenty of activities on, in and around the water, along with pubs, cafes, shops and a microbrewery.
+From your door step you have one of our most beautiful lakes, a rugged mountain range, plenty of activities on, in and around the water, along with pubs, cafes, shops and a microbrewery.

 The Living Spaces

 Ample parking is available on the front driveway from where the front door opens into a hall off which is the bright airy sitting room, with deep sofas and French doors opening out onto the raised deck.

 The kitchen is very spacious and well equipped, perfect for preparing meals to serve in the adjoining dining room, with its large table and again opening out to the deck area.
 Off this room is the utility / laundry room from where the side door leads out back onto the driveway.

 Bedrooms & Bathrooms

 Upstairs are the four bedrooms, each decorated and furnished with thought to comfort.
 There is one twin/double bedroom, one double bed, one twin and one bunk bedroom, the first room being convertible from twin to double by pushing the divan single beds together which must be requested at the time of booking.
 There is a super king sized duvet available for when the beds are configured as a double.
 Also the bathroom with bath, overhead shower, hand basin and WC.
 There is another shower room downstairs.

 The long balcony spans the whole of the back elevation and can be accessed from both the dinning and sitting room and overlooks the garden.
 Backing onto the little village primary school, the garden area is a mix of grass and decking and is perfect for children to play and adults to wine and dine on a summer evening.